daycarol8/daycarol8/README.md

 ## Hi, I'm Dayanne Carolina :D

-I started to code on HighSchool, developing games with Unity, now I am looking for opportunities related to `Front-end Jr` and `C#/Unity`
+I started to code on HighSchool, developing games with Unity, I am currentily working with NextJs on Front-End and studying Computer Science

 I’m currently learning Front-End with `ReactJs`